yogitasn/GuidedCapPipelineOrchestration/README.md

 * <b>Execution in Production</b>

-1. Execute the below commands to create a Python package file
+1. Execute the below commands to create a Python package file:

 ```
 Setup file